mabuchilab/Instrumental/docs/index.rst

 ..
 NOTE::
     Instrumental is currently still under heavy development, so its interfaces are subject to change.
-Contributions are greatly appreciated, see the :doc:`developer` for more info.
+Contributions are greatly appreciated, see :doc:`driver-dev` and :doc:`developer` for more info.

 User Guide